City by the Sea: Plot

 Joey is now thought to be responsible for two murders, including killing a cop.
 A massive police search is launched to stop this "armed and dangerous cop-killer".
 It looks as if the police will probably shoot and kill Joey if they can locate him.

 Vincent decides that he has to do whatever he can to save his estranged son, but also for the sake of his little grandson, so that his grandson can grow up with a mother and a father.
 Vincent decides that he cannot stay "disappeared" from his son's and grandson's life in the same way his own father disappeared from his life when he was a child.
 Vincent discovers proof that Spyder killed Reg.

 After a difficult search, Vincent finds Spyder but is now confronted at gunpoint.
 When Joey arrives, he fatally shoots Spyder in self-defense.
 Joey still does not trust Vincent, and thinks that his father merely wants to arrest him; cop first, father second.
 Eventually, Vincent is able to persuade his son that he cares for him.
 When other police aim their firearms on them, Vincent uses his own body to block his son's body so that police cannot shoot Joey without shooting him first.

 Joey is arrested without violence, and father and son exchange a small smile before he is taken into custody.
-Afterwards, Vincent adopts Angelo.
+Afterward, Vincent adopts Angelo.